-One reason it scored 1 point more than the nearly identical Helinox Trekking is that it comes with an adjustable shoulder sling storage and transport bag which added another carrying option for trekkers and general users, with or without a backpack to strap it to.
+It comes with an adjustable shoulder sling storage and transport bag which adds another carrying option for trekkers and general users, with or without a backpack to strap it to.
 The sleeve it slides into is also mesh, keeping it lightweight while allowing a wet canopy to dry at least a little when stowed quickly after a downpour.

 During the OGL Wind Test, we thought we pushed this product so far that we broke it.
 It snapped and the canopy folded sideways--then as we slowed the wind down (read: hit the brakes on our vehicle), it popped right back into place, no perceptible damage done.
 We were floored.

 The only catch is that the canopy snapped sideways at a relatively low speed of 20mph, and it bucked around significantly at 15mph, and it inverts easily at 10mph.
 This meant it just wouldn't function in the wind, but if a gust catches you off guard as you crest that mountain pass on the Pacific Crest Trail, know that the stays will bounce back unscathed.
 The fiberglass frame of this umbrella proved to be indestructible in our testing.
-For those with a distinct preference for reducing metal, this is a better choice than the Helinox Trekking which replaced the fiberglass/plasticized shaft with a DAC Featherlite aluminum tent-pole-like segment.
+For those with a distinct preference for reducing metal, this is a great choice.

 Ease of Use